-Welcome to the latest edition of 52 Healthy Habits where I tackle a new healthy habit each week because habits are the building blocks of a healthy lifestyle.
+Welcome to the latest edition of 52 Healthy Habits when I tackle a new healthy habit each week because habits are the building blocks of a healthy lifestyle.
 No matter where you are in your fitness journey, there is always room for small incremental improvements.
 This column is part inspiration for you, to give you ideas of some things you can try, and part accountability for me as I try new things in my own journey.

 I have no expectations that I will be perfect or successful in all of these habits.
 I am sure I will find successes, failures and everything inbetween.
 It's about what we learn along the way about our priorities, our preferences and ourselves.